omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

 From the above code we can deduce that defining a `val` in the constructor or in the class body doesn’t change the java api of the class.
 Both `attr1` and `attr2` follow the same pattern in their disassembled code.
-Another noteworthy point is that scala `val`s are turned into java methods.
+Another noteworthy point is that Scala `val`s are turned into java methods.

 Let’s try to access these fields.
 Following the clojure - java interop accessing the methods looks like below;